This Is Criminal! The Sizzling Billie Piper Strip Show In The First Trailer Of ‘City Of Tiny Lights’ Threatens To Distract The Detective From His Work

 The film was first shown at the London Film Festival in 2016 and was well-received.
 It will be released to movie theaters in the United Kingdom beginning April 7, 2017.
 It is based on a novel written by Patrick Neate who also co-wrote the film’s screenplay.
 The Patrick Neate novel also bears the same name as the film.

 Riz has confessed that the crime thriller was a passion project for which he had been approached to star in several years go.
-It also helped that the actor was born in London (despite the fact that he can speak in an American accent fluently as demonstrated in various roles).
+It also helped that the actor was born in London, despite the fact that he can speak in an American accent fluently as demonstrated in various roles.

 “This film taps into the contemporary culture of London. it draws on classic styles of storytelling and morality-telling while still being the classic film noir … It’s a unique film, with a mixture of tone, and the world that it shows is one that we don’t see a lot,” Riz Ahmed said of the film during its premiere in Toronto, Canada.